Planning a Seville to Cordoba day trip? This guide will show you how to get to Cordoba from Seville, what to do, and how to plan your time.

 Don’t leave without touring the outside courtyard, Patio de los Naranjos, filled with palm, cypress, and orange trees.
 If you want spectacular views of the city, climb the bell tower!

 Buy your tickets in advance to avoid waiting in line.
-General admission tickets are €11 (€13 if you want to include a climb up the bell tower).
-Night visits are €18 if you want something a little different.
+General admission tickets are €13 (€16 if you want to include a climb up the bell tower).
+Night visits are €20 if you want something a little different.
 Varying discounts are offered for students, disabled, local residents, children, and individuals over 65.

 Consider a “skip the line” tour if you want to dive deep into the history of the Mezquita.
-This 1.5 hour tour is $26 (includes entrance fee) and absolutely worth it for everything you learn as well as the perk of being able to skip the line.
+This 75 minute tour is $28 (includes entrance fee) and absolutely worth it for everything you learn as well as the perk of being able to skip the line.

-Historic Center and Jewish Quarter – the area surrounding the Mezquita is known as the historic center of Cordoba.
+The area surrounding the Mezquita is known as the historic center of Cordoba.
 Wander this area and continue northwest to enter the Jewish Quarter.
-Both these neighborhoods are small and filled with narrow picturesque streets.
+Both neighborhoods are small and filled with narrow picturesque streets.

 If you see a private courtyard or patio closed by only an iron gate, don't be afraid to take a peek.
 The residents leave the main wooden door open and have the iron gate closed to allow others to admire their patio.

 You will also find the Alcazar de los Reyes Christianos in this neighborhood.
 While the gardens are beautiful and worth a visit if you have time to spare during your Seville to Cordoba day trip, I personally think this sight is skippable.
 Especially if you visited the Alcazar in Seville.

 La Cuarta offers beautifully presented dishes like tuna tartar and grilled octopus.
-Taberna Los Berengueles is the perfect option for traditional Andalusian fare in an old palace.
-Stop by Plaza de la Corredera, a historic square similar to Plaza Mayor in Madrid, and filled with restaurants and bars.
+Taberna Los Berengueles is the perfect option for Andalusian fare in an old palace.
+Salinas serves traditional Cordoba cuisine in a rustic atmosphere.

 Seville to Cordoba via train makes for an incredibly easy and worthwhile day trip.
-Whether you are here for a just a few hours to see the famous Mezquita, or you have an entire day to wander the varying neighborhoods, I’m sure you will leaving glad you visited this historic and charming city.
+Whether you're here for just a few hours to see the famous Mezquita, or you have an entire day to wander the varying neighborhoods, I’m sure you'll leave feeling glad you visited this historic and charming city.